bsteen/bsteen.github.io/hashes.md

 # File Hashes
 This is a list of file hashes for media I own and have backed up.
-Use these hashes for your own verification or comparison.
+You can use these hashes for your own verification or comparison.
 I make no guarantee the entires below are 100% accurate to the source media.
-These represent the results I got.
-Tables were generated with this [script](https://github.com/bsteen/simple-scripts/blob/master/hashmd.sh).
+These represent the results I got from the media I own.
+The file hash tables were generated with this [script](https://github.com/bsteen/simple-scripts/blob/master/hashmd.sh).

 ## PC Games